 Environmental Justice Vehicle Values.
 Manufacturers may fulfill a portion of their total annual ZEV requirement with additional vehicle values earned according to the following provisions:

-New ZEVs and PHEVs Provided for Use in Qualifying Community-based Clean Mobility Programs.
-New 2026 through 2031 model year ZEVs and PHEVs provided for use in qualifying community-based clean mobility programs in California will earn additional vehicle values that can be used to meet a portion of the manufacturer’s annual ZEV requirement.
+New ZEVs and PHEVs Provided for Use in Community-based Clean Mobility Programs.
+New 2026 through 2031 model year ZEVs and PHEVs provided for use in community-based clean mobility programs in California will earn additional vehicle values that can be used to meet a portion of the manufacturer’s annual ZEV requirement.

 Vehicle Value.

 ZEV Value.
-An additional 0.50 vehicle value will be earned by a manufacturer for each new 2026 through 2031 model year ZEV provided for use in a qualifying community-based clean mobility program at a discount specified in subsection (e)(2)(A)2.
+An additional 0.50 vehicle value will be earned by a manufacturer for each new 2026 through 2031 model year ZEV provided for use in a community-based clean mobility program at a discount specified in subsection (e)(2)(A)2.

 PHEV Value.
-An additional 0.40 vehicle value will be earned by a manufacturer for each new 2026 through 2031 model year PHEV, with minimum 6-seat capacity, provided for use in a qualifying community-based clean mobility program at a discount specified in subsection (e)(2)(A)2.
+An additional 0.40 vehicle value will be earned by a manufacturer for each new 2026 through 2031 model year PHEV provided for use in a community-based clean mobility program at a discount specified in subsection (e)(2)(A)2.

 Required Discount.
-A manufacturer must provide the vehicle for use in a qualifying community-based clean mobility program at minimum 25 percent discount from the Manufacturer’s Suggested Retail Price (MSRP).
+A manufacturer must provide the vehicle for use in a community-based clean mobility program at minimum 25 percent discount from the Manufacturer’s Suggested Retail Price (MSRP).

-Qualifying Community-based Clean Mobility Programs.
+Community-based Clean Mobility Programs.

-Qualifying Program Determination.
+Program Qualification.
 A community-based clean mobility program must be one of the following:

 An approved grant recipient of the Clean Mobility Options Voucher Pilot Project established pursuant to Health & Safety Code Section 44258.4;